scatalin1/TMPS/TMPS - Lab 1/README.md

 ## Implementation
  * Singleton
-  helps me create the instance of dwarves and humans. which means that they are created only once and I can access it from anywhere in my program whenever I need.
+  helps me create the instance of dwarves and humans. which means that they are created only once, when requested, and I can access it from anywhere in my program whenever I need.
  1.

         class Dwarves implements TypeArmy {